StarNavi Blog - What is Django? Exploring This Game-Changing Framework

 Wrapping Up the Django Framework

 Starting with the question “what is Django,” we explored a significant amount of ground in this post.
 While the Django web framework is almost two decades old, it continues to be a vital tool to create countless numbers of web applications.
 Whether you are a first-time developer or are looking for a way to create faster, more scalable web applications, it is certainly worth your time to check out the Django framework.
-If you would like to learn more about the Django web framework, feel free to check out the Django project’s website.
+If you would like to learn more about the Django web framework, check out related courses and books online.
 We wish you the best of luck!